Southern strategy: 1964 election

 Goldwater's position appealed to white Southern Democrats and Goldwater was the first Republican presidential candidate since Reconstruction to win the electoral votes of the Deep South states (Louisiana, Georgia, Alabama, Mississippi and South Carolina).
 Outside the South, Goldwater's negative vote on the Civil Rights Act proved devastating to his campaign.
 The only other state he won was his home one of Arizona and he suffered a landslide defeat.
-A Lyndon B. Johnson ad called "Confessions of a Republican", which ran in Northern and Western states, associated Goldwater with the Ku Klux Klan.
+A Lyndon B. Johnson ad called "Confessions of a Republican", which ran in Northern and Western states, associated Goldwater with the Ku Klux Klan (KKK).
 At the same time, Johnson's campaign in the Deep South publicized Goldwater's support for pre-1964 civil rights legislation.
 In the end, Johnson swept the election.

+In September, Thurmond left the Democratic Party and joined the Republicans.
+Goldwater gave a televised speech in Columbia, South Carolina, that featured segregationist politicians on-stage with him, including Thurmond, Iris Faircloth Blitch, James F. Byrnes, James H. Gray Sr., Albert Watson, and John Bell Williams, in which he criticized the Civil Rights Act.

+Goldwater performed well in the Deep South, but fared poorly in other southern states due to his conservative policies.
+Goldwater was an opponent of the Tennessee Valley Authority and stated that it "was a big fat sacred New Deal cow".
+He received significant criticism for this statement and later wrote that "You would have thought I had just shot Santa Claus" about the response.
+Peter O'Donnell, a financial backer of Goldwater's campaign, wrote a memo criticizing Goldwater for "shooting from the hip" and "kicking a sleeping dog".
+His initial lead in North Carolina was undone by his opposition to federal tobacco price support.
+He was hurt in Florida due to his desire to privatize Social Security and his criticism of the United States' space program.

 At the time, Goldwater was at odds in his position with most of the prominent members of the Republican Party, dominated by so-called Eastern Establishment and Midwestern Progressives.
 A higher percentage of the Republicans and Democrats outside the South supported the Civil Rights Act of 1964, as they had on all previous Civil Rights legislation.
 The Southern Democrats mostly opposed the Northern and Western politicians regardless of party affiliation—and their Presidents (Kennedy and Johnson)—on civil rights issues.
 At the same time, passage of the Civil Rights Act caused many black voters to join the Democratic Party, which moved the party and its nominees in a progressive direction.